ppy/osu-wiki/news/2026/2026-03-31-performance-points-star-rating-updates.md

 This new Reading skill aims to replace the current bonuses by calculating the density at each note and using that to scale reading difficulty, alongside some basic angle bonuses.
 As the old bonuses were a single multiplier onto Aim and Speed, you can expect to see losses for very high ranking players as their scores were receiving too much bonus for simply being high AR, as well as some buffs on high AR in the lower rankings due to not providing _enough_ reward.

-As a result of the density changes, you can expect to see large scale buffs on low AR scores (especially when paired with HD):
+As a result of the density changes, you can expect to see large scale buffs on low AR scores:

 ![](/wiki/shared/news/2026-03-31-performance-points-star-rating-updates/heat-abnormal-graph.png)